tykangler/Sudoku-Solver/README.md

 # Sudoku-Solver
 Solves a game of sudoku given a .txt file with initial values.
-This was just a way for me to experiment and learn more about recursive backtracking, so everything is pretty rudimentary.
+This was just a way for me to experiment.

 ## Setting Up
 The program initializes the game with initial values that are set by the user.
 There is no error-checking right now, so submitting an empty, or incorrectly formatted file will just screw up the output.